 General machinery and equipment appraisals.

-A machinery and equipment appraisal for manufacturing, fabrication, food processing, plastics, construction and process equipment.
-Independent, USPAP-compliant, and built to hold up in front of a lender, the IRS, an auditor or a court.
+Lukes & Lukes is an independent machinery and equipment appraisal firm.
+We value manufacturing, fabrication, food processing, plastics, construction and process equipment nationwide, in USPAP-compliant reports built to hold up in front of a lender, the IRS, an auditor or a court.

 What we appraise